jdkandersson/OpenAlchemy/CONTRIBUTING.md

   exception is being handled (e.i. more specific than `Exception`.
 - Update the readme with any significant new features
 - Update the documentation and examples, if appropriate
+- Functions that are intended for re-use across the code base (e.g. helper functions) should use keyword only arguments for increased clarity.
+Private module/ class functions may optionally use positional arguments for enhanced execution speed.

+## Tests

+- In tests, preferable use parameterization instead of a for loop in the test body.
 - Test docstrings should use the following structure:

   ```Python